jgrafton/weather-station/README.md

 ### POC Location
 - [Outdoor Air Temperature Sensor Location](https://www.kele.com/content/blog/outside-air-temperature-sensor-location)
-- Currently north side of house.
+- Currently sits on the north side of our house.
 It's shaded all day.

 ### Lesson's learned from POC
 - Solar panel with battery built in is nice but does not allow for remote